MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-register-aad.md

 ## Enable SSO in Microsoft Entra ID

-Register your tab app in Microsoft Entra ID and enable it for SSO requires making app configurations, such as generating app ID, defining API scope, and preauthorize client IDs for trusted applications.
+Registering your tab app in Microsoft Entra ID and enabling it for SSO requires making app configurations, such as generating app ID, defining API scope, and preauthorize client IDs for trusted applications.

 :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/register-azure-ad.png" alt-text="Configure Microsoft Entra ID to send access token to Teams Client app":::

 Create a new app registration in Microsoft Entra ID, and expose its (web) API using scopes (permissions).
 Configure a trust relationship between the exposed API on Microsoft Entra ID and your app.
 It allows Teams Client to obtain an access token on behalf of your application and the logged-in user.
 You can add client IDs for the trusted mobile, desktop, and web applications that you want to preauthorize.

-You might also need to configure additional details, such as authenticating app users on the platform or device where you want to target your tab app.
+You might also need to configure other details, such as authenticating app users on the platform or device where you want to target your tab app.

 User-level Graph API permissions are supported, that is, email, profile, offline_access, and OpenId.
-If you require access to additional Graph scopes, such as `User.Read` or `Mail.Read`, see [get an access token with Graph permissions](tab-sso-graph-api.md#acquire-access-token-for-ms-graph).
+If you require access to other Graph scopes, such as `User.Read` or `Mail.Read`, see [get an access token with Graph permissions](tab-sso-graph-api.md#acquire-access-token-for-ms-graph).

 Microsoft Entra configuration enables SSO for your tab app in Teams.
 It responds with an access token for validating the app user.